Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Holographic entanglement negativity for dual to -RN

-Interestingly, similar to the $AdS_4/CFT_3$ scenario for large chemical potential and/or high temperature, the leading terms for the holographic entanglement negativity depends purely on the area of the relevant entangling surface.
-In contrast the corresponding holographic entanglement entropy is dominated by volume dependent thermal terms.
-Furthermore just as for the $AdS_4/CFT_3$ scenario the cancellation of the volume dependent thermal term for the $AdS_{d+1}/CFT_d$ framework is similar to that observed for the lower dimensional $AdS_3/CFT_2$ scenario indicating once again the possible universality of this feature for the holographic entanglement negativity in $CFT_d$s.
-These similarities serve as strong consistency checks, besides further validation of the higher dimensional holographic construction proposed in \cite{Chaturvedi:2016rcn}.
+From the above description we note that the holographic entanglement negativity to the leading order is purely a function of the area of the entangling surface in the $CFT$ even in the regimes of large charge or high temperature, whereas the corresponding holographic entanglement entropy involves volume dependent thermal contributions.
+This ensues from the precise cancellation of the volume dependent thermal terms in the expressions for the holographic entanglement negativity to the leading order and is expected to hold to all orders.
+As discussed in the previous sections, this elimination reproduces the corresponding phenomena observed also for the $AdS_3/CFT_2$ scenario where this elimination is exact in the large central charge limit and is expected to hold to all orders in the perturbation theory.
+Naturally these results provide strong consistency checks, and serve to further substantiate the higher dimensional holographic construction proposed in \cite{Chaturvedi:2016rcn}.